naslab-projects/ME597-Fall2024/4-Navigation/1-Lab_4_instructions.md

 #### Tasks: Simulation (2 hr) (Individual)
 In this part of the lab, we will work with the robot in simulation.
 This allows you to test functionality before working with the robot in a field environment.

 1. Within the `task_7` package, create a Python node called `auto_navigator.py`.
-We have provided skeleton code to help you get started.
+We have provided a skeleton code to help you get started.
 The `auto_navigator.py` node must do the following:

     1. Implement the path planning and path following logic to move the TurtleBot4 from position A to B.
     2. Maintain a record of the initial, goal, and current TB4 pose.